Monitor, Indiana

-Monitor is a small unincorporated community in Perry Township, Tippecanoe County, in the U.S. state of Indiana, now almost virtually extinct.
+Monitor is a small unincorporated community in Perry Township, Tippecanoe County, in the U.S. state of Indiana.

 History

 The town's original name was Cynthyana.

 A post office was established at Monitor in 1864, and remained in operation until it was discontinued in 1902.

 The former Monitor schoolhouse was used as a drug addiction treatment facility until 2007.
 In 2010 it was set on fire in an arson incident.

-Geography

-Monitor is located at 40°25'11" North, 86°45'24" West (40.419722, -86.756667) and has an elevation of approximately 589 feet.